Brokk-Sindre/ft-oda-documentation/docs/production/architecture/monitoring.md

 # Integration with performance monitoring
 def check_and_alert_performance():
-    for endpoint in ['Sag', 'Aktør', 'Afstemning']:
+    for endpoint in ['Sag', 'AktÃ¸r', 'Afstemning']:
         alerts = monitor.check_performance_thresholds(endpoint)
         if alerts:
             for alert_message in alerts: